Stjaertfena/lab-2-undoing-changes/README.md

   ```
   Above command creates a new branch named `feature-foo` from where `main` is at, but without switching to it.

-1. Verify that the branch got created correctly by viewing your latest commit.
+1. Verify that the branch got created correctly by viewing your latest commit in the terminal as well as in **gitk**.
   ```
   E.g.
   $ git show main --no-patch --oneline